Giant cell arteritis

 Steroids

-If it is suspected that you have GCA, emergency treatment will be started immediately with a high dose of steroids.
+If it is suspected that you have GCA, emergency treatment with high dose steroids will be started immediately.

 You will probably have to take steroid tablets for between 18 months and two years or even longer, with the dose being reduced gradually (tapered) over time, as the inflammation subsides.
 A small number of people may need to take steroids for the rest of their life.

-It is given as a weekly injection under the skin (subcutaneous), in the thigh or upper arm.
+It is given as a weekly injection under the skin (subcutaneous), in the abdomen, thigh or upper arm.
 The drug is injected under the skin using a pre-filled syringe or a pen device and you may need to have these injections for up to a year, but your specialist will advise you about this.
-Steroids can lead to several unwanted side effects when taken at a high dose for a long time.
-By adding biological therapy to your treatment, lower doses of steroids can be given while still controlling your GCA.
+This treatment is normally self-injected at home.

 Are there any other conditions associated with giant cell arteritis?

-About half the people with GCA have another condition called polymyalgia rheumatica (PMR) where the blood vessels supplying some of the larger muscles in your body are inflamed.
-The muscles particularly affected by PMR are those in your shoulders, neck, hips and back.
-These muscles can be painful and stiff, particularly on waking.
-It is possible to have GCA without having PMR as well.
-It is thought they might be different conditions with the same underlying cause, and they are both treated with steroids.
+About half the people with GCA have another condition called polymyalgia rheumatica (PMR).
+PMR causes inflammation in the blood vessels that supply the larger muscles in your body.
+It mainly affects muscles in the shoulders, neck, hips and back.
+These muscles can be painful and stiff, especially in the morning.
+It is possible to have GCA without having PMR.
+The link between GCA and PMR is not fully understood.
+However, both conditions are treated with steroids.

 Help to see things better

-If both eyes are affected by GCA or the affected eye was your good eye and you have another sight problem in your other eye, you may need to make changes or use aids to make the most of your remaining sight.
+For some people both eyes are affected by GCA.
+For others, the affected eye was your good eye, and you have another sight issue in your other eye.
+There are lots of things that you can do to make the most of your remaining vision.
 This may mean making things bigger, using brighter lighting or using colour to make things easier to see.
-You should ask your ophthalmologist, optometrist or GP about low vision aids and getting a low vision assessment.
-During this assessment with a low vision specialist, you’ll be able to discuss the use of magnifiers and aids to help you to see things more clearly.
+A low vision assessment gives people a chance to discuss any practical problems they are having with their vision with a low vision specialist.
+The specialist can explore things like magnifiers, lighting, colour contrast and other adaptations that may help.

 You can also find out tips for making the most of your sight by downloading our booklet: